 This pixel protocol was designed by Genesis-Systech in China.
 While the features are very similar to GS8208, GS8206 also allows for a constant voltage pixel system, via a parallel LED connection.
 This results in a more flexible lighting system, allowing up to 24V to be used.
 The control circuit comes in a SOP8 package, allowing for more flexibility with LED choice.

 Are you looking for GS8206 pixel drivers that work with Art-Net or sACN?
-All PixLite Mk2 and Mk3 products support GS8206 as an available Pixel IC type, so get in touch with us to find out how the lighting specialists at Advatek can support you in your pixel lighting project.
+All PixLite Mk3 products support GS8206 as an available Pixel IC type, so get in touch with us to find out how the lighting specialists at Advatek can support you in your pixel lighting project.

 |Color Resolution||8 bits with 12-bit built-in gamma correction|